Chua Lam: Business career

-Chua had also opened restaurants, such as Chua Lam’s Pho, his first restaurant serving Vietnamese pho.
+Chua had also opened restaurants, such as Chua Lam's Pho, his first restaurant serving Vietnamese pho.

 Gastronomic philosophy

 One of Chua's most beloved dishes was stir-fried bean sprout with fried tofu and fish sauce.

 Chua was famous for advocating the use of pork drippings in food preparation and as a condiment.
 He cited and promoted the usage of pork fat in most of his TV shows.

 In 2019, Chua criticised hotpot, describing it as a cooking method "totally lacking in cultural significance", and liked it to go extinct.
 Chua, in his writings, later clarified that while he is not interested in hotpot, he is not against hotpot but against poorly done hotpot using dipping sauces to attract customers.
 He especially appreciates Sichuan's hotpot.

-In 2022, he also critised omakase, a Japanese restaurant order where the choice of food is up to the chef, citing that the order only helped the restaurant and would not show the essence of Japanese cuisine.
+In 2022, he also criticised omakase, a Japanese restaurant order where the choice of food is up to the chef, citing that the order only helped the restaurant and would not show the essence of Japanese cuisine.

 Personal life and death

 Chua's father, Chua Boon-hean (蔡文玄), was a native of the Jio Mung Chua (蔡門石) village in Chaozhou who immigrated to Singapore.
 His father worked in a high-ranking post at the Shaw Brothers Studio and died in 1995.

 Although Chua was based in Hong Kong from 1963, he held Singapore citizenship.

 In March 2023, Chua's wife slipped and fell at home and died shortly after.
 While rushing over to his wife when she fell, Chua fell also and fractured his pelvic bone.

 On 25 June 2025, Chua Lam died at Hong Kong Sanatorium & Hospital.
 He was 83, and later cremated.
-It was initially reported on Chua’s Facebook page on 27 June 2025.
+It was initially reported on Chua's Facebook page on 27 June 2025.